-The fence label and post number shall be identified by welding on the fence post.
+The fence label and post number shall be identified by welding on the fence post or other method approved by the Administrator.

 The horizontal deflection of the post under serviceability wind shall be limited to:

 Height of Fence

 Design strength of steel components shall be in accordance with AS 4100 or AS/NZS 4600.